yangxiaohan57/geodome_copy/README.md

 # GEODOME

-GEODOME is a tool that the user to obtain open-source annotated Earth observation (EO) data and run image segmentation experiments with them using the mrs submodule. more information about the project is available in the [paper](documents/final_paper_GEODOME.pdf) and [presentation slides](documents/GEODOME_client_talk.pdf)
+GEODOME is a tool that the user to obtain open-source annotated Earth observation (EO) data and run image segmentation experiments with them using the mrs submodule.

+More information about the project is available in the [paper](documents/final_paper_GEODOME.pdf) and [presentation slides](documents/GEODOME_client_talk.pdf).

 ## Installation